 Why does it need our help?

 The Steller sea lion has recently caused a fair amount of controversy in Oregon.
 In the last few years, Steller sea lions have been leaving their coastal waters and entering the Columbia River.
 The Bonneville Dam is the first dam that salmon encounter on their spawning journey, and Steller sea lions have learned that waiting at the dam is a sure way to get a meal.
-This has concerned fisheries managers that work to protect the vulnerable salmon populations, but there are limited solutions because Steller sea lions are also a threatened species.
+This has concerned fisheries managers that work to protect the vulnerable salmon populations, but there are limited solutions because western Steller sea lions are also an endangered species.

 Did you know?